Sirbinod/crypto-notifier-be/README.md

 ### Installation

-1. Clone the repository: `git clone https://github.com/your-username/your-project-name.git`
+1. Clone the repository: `git clone git@github.com:Sirbinod/crypto-notifier-be.git`
-2. Install dependencies: `npm install`
+2. Install dependencies: `npm install or yarn`
-3. Start the application: `npm start`
+3. Start the application: `npm start or yarn start`

 ###Configuration
 Create a .env file in the root of the project and add env variable (env.example)